nash-app/nash-llm-server/README.md

-# nash-llm-server
+# nash-local-server

-A local server for LLM interactions with proper session handling and streaming responses.
+A local server for LLM interactions and MCP usage with proper session handling and streaming responses.

 ## Quick Start